avgcampos/myfempy/README.md

 ## Dependencies

-**Myfempy** can be used in systems based on Linux and Windows, MacOS (has not been tested), and requires Python 3 to running.
+**Myfempy** can be used in systems based on Linux and Windows, MacOS (has not been tested), and requires Python 3 and Cython to running.
+For Windows users, check the installed compiler; see https://visualstudio.microsoft.com/vs/features/cplusplus/

 Installation prerequisites, required to build **myfempy**